Ayana-Inria/AYANet/README.md

     cropped_folder = r"/mnt/c/Dataset/S2Looking-Cropped"
 ```

 3. There is no default split for the WHU-CD dataset.
-You can find the split we used for training in `misc/WHU_split/` or you can randomly split them by ...
+For this, the code to process the WHU-CD dataset will have different folders for train and test splits even after the cropping process.
+You can find the split we used for training in `misc/WHU_split/`.
+Simply copy these files to the `list` folder and unify all the images so the folder will have the structure indicated in `Dataset Preparation` section above, after running the code

 ## :trollface: License
 The code is released under the GPL-3.0-only license.
 See `LICENSE` file for more details.